 We were highly advised not to book this trip from “the beach people” 😀 There are lots of locals walking around on the beach of Beau Vallon, offering to you a great day trip.
 They do offer better prices, though, but you must be careful.
 Some of them don’t have a license and the “included lunch” might turn out to be a tuna sandwich.
 We booked our trip from a little kiosk on the beach (so I guess technically we still got it from “the beach people” 😀 ) and after bargaining a little bit – we got the price down to € 165, which was pretty great.
-You could always book with the most popular travel agency in the Seychelles online – they’re called Masons.
+You could always book one of these trips online – otherwise you risk not finding spots.

 Our travel guides picked us up at 7:00 sharp in order to be on time for the boat that left at 8:00.
 The speedboat ride to Praslin is about an hour-long and I do recommend tanning on the boat if you can – the sun is just perfect this early in the morning (yet don’t forget your sunscreen)!